ioctl_tty — ioctls for terminals and serial lines

 break is sent, or the function returns without doing

 anything.
-When arg
+When arg is nonzero,

 nobody knows what will happen.